SAS EuroBonus World Mastercard

 Experiences With The Card

 We did not apply for the SAS EuroBonus World Mastercard ourselves because its features were limited.
-However, we tested the application form on SEB's website, which asked the usual questions for a credit card application.
-You needed to provide, among other things, your family and employment situations, as well as your annual income.
+However, we tested the application form on SEB's website, which included the usual credit card application questions.
+You needed to provide, among other things, information about your family and employment status, as well as your annual income.
 Identification was required with Finnish online banking credentials.
 It was surprising that the form also asked for details about the card’s intended use and whether you planned to use it abroad.

 We searched online for experiences with the SAS EuroBonus World Mastercard but found very few.
 From that, one can infer that the card is relatively unknown in Finland and has received little marketing here.
 Given the high annual fee and the limited features, marketing it in Finland would hardly be worthwhile.
 There are many better free credit cards on the market, such as those from Bank Norwegian or Morrow Bank.